The Wigner Current for Open Quantum Systems: Introduction

-A sought after goal for such bosonic mode systems is to generate macroscopic quantum states that are stable over long times against the decohering effects of the environment -- possibly even under `warm' conditions where the environment temperature is large compared to the characteristic frequency scale of the system dynamics.
+In the present work we will extend the Wigner formulation of open, single mode bosonic system quantum dynamics and take into account also the so-called Wigner current vector field (or `Wigner current' in short) on phase space~\cite{bauke11,steuernagel13}.
+We will show that the Wigner current allows a particularly concise reformulation of the quantum Fokker-Planck equation as a standard continuity equation, equating (via the familiar Gauss's theorem of vector calculus) the rate of change of the net Wigner quasiprobability within some two dimensional region of phase space to the net Wigner current normal to the boundary enclosing the region.

+Our key motivation for introducing the Wigner current and casting the bosonic mode system quantum dynamics into a continuity equation on phase space is to apply a more geometric approach to addressing the sought-after goal to generate macroscopic quantum states that are stable over long times against the decohering effects of the environment.
+By `macroscopic', we mean that the averaged number of energy quanta (e.g., photons, phonons etc.) is large in the stabilized, bosonic mode state, while by `quantum' we mean that the Wigner function representation of the state has significant negative regions in the system phase space.
+How large can a negative Wigner valued region be?
+Two classic theorems that can be easily generalized to mixed states establish that the Wigner function is generally bounded in magnitude by $(\pi\hbar)^{-1}=2/h$~\cite{baker58}, while the area of a given region where the Wigner function is negative can exceed $\hbar$, but where at least one of its normalized linear coordinate dimensions $x \sqrt{m\omega_0}$, $p/\sqrt{m\omega_0}$ must be of order $\sqrt{\hbar}$ or smaller~\cite{cartwright76}, with $m$ the effective mass and $\omega_0$ a characteristic harmonic oscillation frequency of the single mode bosonic system (see Sec. \ref{sec:duffing} for further details on the rescaled phase coordinate definitions).

 Stabilized macroscopic quantum states are useful not only for quantum information processing applications, but also for fundamental explorations, especially concerning how macroscopic a quantum state can be in the presence of unavoidable decohering environments.

-By `macroscopic', we mean that the average photon or phonon number of the stabilized system quantum state is large, while by `quantum' we mean that that the Wigner function representation of the state has significant negative regions in the system phase space.
-How large can a negative Wigner valued region be?
-Two classic theorems that can be easily generalized to mixed states establish that the Wigner function is generally bounded in magnitude by $(\pi\hbar)^{-1}=2/h$~\cite{baker58}, while the area of a given negative Wigner valued region can exceed $\hbar$, but where at least one of the dimensions must be of order $\sqrt{\hbar}$ or smaller~\cite{cartwright76}.
-For example, the $N=2$ harmonic oscillator Fock state has a single negative annular Wigner function region of area $\approx 4.44\,\hbar$ and radial width $\approx 0.765\sqrt{\hbar}$.
+As with the above-mentioned quantum-classical correspondence investigations, the Wigner function has served as a useful tool in addressing the generation and detection of nonclassical states of bosonic, single as well as few mode quantum systems.
+A range of investigations have been carried out involving optical~\cite{bimbard10,yoshikawa13}, microwave cavity~\cite{deleglise08} and superconducting circuit systems~\cite{hofheinz09,wang09,mallet11,eichler11,eichler12,shalibo12,shalibo13,kirchmair13,vlastakis13,wang16}, as well as nanomechanical systems~\cite{katz08,rips12,nation13,rips14,vanner15,abdi16}.